SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

     ...
 ```

+Note: We changed `env` to `_env` because we will not use it in our `init` function, and the Rust compiler will emit a warning otherwise.

 If no error is returned, we create a new instantiation for the `State` struct that initializes `reminder_count` to 0.
 Then we call the `save` function to send it to storage, and finally return a default `InitResponse` to the client.
 Add the following to the end of your `init` function: